DivyakumarBarvalia/Cloud-RecipeFinder/README.md

 ## 🧠 APIs Used

-The application integrates with external recipe APIs such as:
+The application integrates with external recipe API:

 - Spoonacular API
-- Edamam Recipe API

-These APIs provide recipe data, ingredient matching, and nutrition information.
+This API provide recipe data, ingredient matching, and nutrition information.

 ---